 “…No doubt, in the remembrance of Allah find satisfaction the hearts.”
 (Ar-Ra’d, 13:28)

 This Ramadan, don’t let the days slip away in sadness and despair.
 So what if you are sick and unable to fast?
 Allah’s mercy incorporates all.
 Alhamdulillah Ramadan is here, with all its glory.

 Celebrate, as the month of blessings is here.
 Say Alhamdulillah that Allah has given yet another chance for you to live through this month once again.
 Alhamdulillah that Allah has given you the chance to worship Him in a manner pleasing to Him again this year.
 Who knows, you might catch Laila-tul-Qadr this Ramadan Insha’Allah!

-I ask Allah to grant all of you complete health and imaan.
-May He enable to do acts that are pleasing to Him and may He accept your efforts to please Him.
+I ask Allah to grant all of you complete health and Imaan.
+May He enable you to do acts that are pleasing to Him and may He accept your efforts to please Him.
 Ameen